aws/aws-iot-device-sdk-java-v2/samples/CommandsSandbox/README.md

 ### Sending AWS IoT Command Executions

 AWS IoT command just defines a set of instructions.
 It cannot target any device.
-For sending AWS IoT command to a device, you need to create AWS IoT command execution.
+For sending an AWS IoT command to a device, you need to create AWS IoT command execution.

 This can be done with the following sample commands: